Magicspell/MagSim/README.md

 # MagSim
 ### A magnetic force simulator

-A simple library to simulate multiple 2d objects with positive magnetic forces acting on eachother.
+A simple library to simulate multiple 2d objects with magnetic forces acting on eachother.

 ### Usage